-Carolyn has been writing Lonely Planet guidebooks to various corners of the globe for 15 years, and restaurant and cafe reviews for The Age publications for six years.
+Carolyn has been writing Lonely Planet guidebooks to various corners of the globe for 17 years, as well as regular restaurant and cafe reviews for publications such as The Age newspaper.
 Her work has featured in coffee-table books, magazines, newspapers and online outlets.

 Since 2001, Carolyn has authored or co-authored more than 50 guidebooks for Lonely Planet, covering destinations as diverse as Iceland, the Greek Islands, Texas, outback Australia, Malta and Sweden.
 Click on each cover to read details of Carolyn’s work.